Past Continuing Legal Education (CLE) Programs

 “Ethics of Witness Preparation for Deposition and Trial”

-A number of hypotheticals were presented to help attendees understand the ethics of dealing with witnesses for deposition and trial.
+A number of hypotheticals will be presented to help attendees understand the ethics of dealing with witnesses for deposition and trial.
 Should I first explain the law before asking the client what happened?
 Should I reveal other evidence and ask a witness her testimony?
 What are the differences between preparing a witness for deposition or for trial?
-These are some of the questions that were answered.
+These are some of the questions that will be answered.
+Presenters will discuss the distinction between aiding a witness to make a point clearly versus how to avoid changing a witness’ presentation so that it is false or creates a false impression.

 2012 Program